 This vehicle series, with gross vehicle weights from 12 to 19 tonnes, is intended for light to medium-weight transport in urban and regional goods distribution.
 These vehicles are also excellently suited for a wide range of applications in the field of public utility services.
-This series is equipped with 4.5 litre four-cylinder FR diesel engine generating an output of 136 kW or by 6.7 litre six-cylinder GR diesel engines offering outputs from 165 kW to 210 kW
+This series is equipped with 4.5 litre four-cylinder FR diesel engine generating an output of 136 up to 152 kW or by 6.7 litre six-cylinder GR diesel engines offering outputs from 165 kW up to 220 kW